ClimateImpactLab/energy-code-release-2020/README.md

 Save and exit.
 Then, run `source ~/.bash_profile` to load the changes we just made.

-(TO-DO) On Windows, please search how to add environmental variables on your own for now.
+On Windows or other operation systems, please search how to add environmental variables.

 7. This repo is tested with Stata/SE, and currently using the `stata-se` command to run stata scripts.
 If you're using other versionsof stata, please mass replace all occurences of `stata-se -b` in this repo with `stata-mp -b` or `stata -b` according to the version of your stata.
 If you're prompted `command not found` when trying to run `stata` commands from the console, install `stata(console)` for your machine according to stata official documentation that is available online.